magento/devdocs/src/guides/v2.3/config-guide/deployment/pipeline/production-system.md

    *  `pub/static` directory (and subdirectories)

 *  Magento 2.2 or later must be installed and set for [production mode]({{ page.baseurl }}/config-guide/bootstrap/magento-modes.html#production-mode)
-*  It has Magento file system ownership and permissions set as discussed in [Prerequisite for your development, build, and production systems]({{ page.baseurl }}/config-guide/deployment/pipeline/technical-details.html#config-deploy-prereq).
+*  It has file system ownership and permissions set as discussed in [Prerequisite for your development, build, and production systems]({{ page.baseurl }}/config-guide/deployment/pipeline/technical-details.html#config-deploy-prereq).

 ## Set up a production machine

 To set up a production machine:

-1. After installing Magento or pulling it from source control, log in to the production server as, or switch to, the [Magento file system owner](https://glossary.magento.com/magento-file-system-owner).
+1. After installing Magento or pulling it from source control, log in to the production server as, or switch to, the [file system owner](https://glossary.magento.com/magento-file-system-owner).
 1. Create `~/.ssh/.composer/auth.json` if you haven't already done so.

    Create the directory: